CongLeSolutionX/RocketReserver/README.md

 # RocketReserver
-Sample app on using GraphQL
+Sample app on using GraphQL purely programmatically.